 Any person who subjects a member of the school community to harassment will face

 consequences.
 Disciplinary action may include (but is not limited to) verbal warnings, parental notification, education on the topic of harassment ,counseling, detention or possible suspension.
 Disciplinary action will increase in severity in cases of repeat offenses or depending on the severity of the case.
-Any person with knowledge or information of harassment involving any member of the school community should report the incident to the person with whom he/she feels the most comfortable (adviser, teacher, class sponsor, school counselor, head of school, upper school principal, upper school assistant principal, dean of students).
-Confidentiality is ensured.
+Any person with knowledge or information of harassment involving any member of the school community should report the incident to the person with whom he/she feels the most comfortable (adviser, teacher, class sponsor, school counselor, head of school, upper school principal, upper school assistant principal or dean of students).